Career Support Services

 Ongoing, online learning experiences

-CSS offers open enrollment virtual workshops on a variety of career related topics.
+CSS offers open enrollment virtual trainings on a variety of career related topics.

 CSS workshops are only available to King County employees, including those facing layoff, and current participants of King County's Priority Placement Program.

-Descriptions of our online workshops along with dates and registration links can be found below.
-Please note, all workshops are delivered using Zoom.
-The Zoom link, password and workshop handouts will be emailed to participants one day prior to the workshop date.
+Descriptions of our online trainings along with dates and registration links can be found below.
+Trainings are delivered using Zoom or Microsoft Teams.
+Please note, the link, password and training handouts will be emailed to participants one day prior to the training date.

-This virtual workshop will provide you tips and strategies on how to make your application materials stand out.
+This elearning video will provide you tips and strategies on how to make your application materials stand out.

 - Understanding the purpose of the job application, resume, cover letter and supplemental questions and how to make each of them more effective